Reviews You Can Rely On

 Another thing to consider is the boot's mouth circumference.
 Our tester with narrow calves found that she fit well in a wide range of boots, but didn't enjoy the feel of the boots with wider mouth circumferences, as they hit the back of her legs and caused rubbing spots.
 If you have narrow calves, consider a boot that has either a smaller mouth circumference or an adjustable calf circumference.

 The comfort ratings take into account all-day comfort, range of motion, and fit.
-While comfort may be relative, the ability to dial in a boot that offers support and unlimited movement without creating blisters, hot spots, or unpleasant odors will lend to long-term comfort for occasional outings or all-day work wear.
+While comfort may be subjective, the ability to dial in a boot that offers support and unlimited movement without creating blisters, hot spots, or unpleasant odors will lend to long-term comfort for occasional outings or all-day work wear.

 rain boots - made with extremely flexible rubber, we found the xtratuf legacy to...